yavuztas/yavuztas.github.io/_posts/2019-06-22-object-oriented-programming-and-solid-principles.markdown

 Besides, you can read [open closed principle](https://en.wikipedia.org/wiki/Open%E2%80%93closed_principle) over on Wikipedia for further details.
 #### Liskov Substitution Principle
 Liskov Substitution Principle suggests that objects in a software program should be replaceable with the instances of their subtypes without need to change properties of theirs.

-Another use case of interfaces transpires here since we need a behavioral similarity between subtypes, also called as **strong behavioral subtyping**.
+Another use case of interfaces transpires here, since we need a behavioral similarity between subtypes, also called as **strong behavioral subtyping**.
 Different behaviors can output different results so we need to group subtypes with similar behavior by using interfaces not to break our program's communication with the outside.

 An example to demonstrate this problem: